Manyamackol2/task-8/README.md

 - Customized spacing, font styles, and layout using `style.css`
 - Mobile-first and fully responsive design

-## How to Test Responsiveness

-1. Open `index.html` in your browser.
-2. Right-click → **Inspect** → Click the **device toolbar** (📱 icon).
-3. Choose devices like `iPhone`, `iPad`, or resize manually.
-4. Confirm that:
-   - Navbar collapses to toggle icon
-   - Blog cards stack correctly
-   - Footer stays full-width with margin above

 ## Tools Used

 - HTML5